ignaciocuello/sutta-note-generator/test/data/AN 1.1.md

 ---
 aliases:
-  - "AN 1.1: Lokāyatikasutta"
+  - "AN 1.1: Cittapariyādānavagga"
-  - Lokāyatikasutta
+  - Cittapariyādānavagga
-  - "AN 1.1: A Cosmologist"
+  - "AN 1.1: What Occupies the Mind"
 tags:
   - "#sutta"
 ---